stonewiseAIDrugDesign/Lingo3DMol/readme.md

 ```

 ## Expected output
-The output should be generated molecules in PDB format.
+The output should be generated molecules in mol format.

 ## License